cnt52845/hyper-optimized-telemetry-cpp-kata/README.md

 ### Exercise 2

-The task is to decode a received buffer.
-Please implement the static method `TelemetryBuffer.from_buffer()` to decode the buffer received and return the value in the form of a `long`.
+Implement the static method `TelemetryBuffer.from_buffer()` to decode the buffer received, and return the value in the form of an integer.

 ```cpp
 TelemetryBuffer.from_buffer([0xfc, 0xff, 0xff, 0xff, 0x7f, 0x0, 0x0, 0x0, 0x0])
 // => 2_147_483_647
 ```

-If the prefix byte is of unexpected value then `0` should be returned.
+If the prefix byte is of unexpected value, then return `0`.

 ## Integral numbers in C